Reece Udinski reached doorstep of NFL shot. 'I could never have dreamed of this.'

 People are also reading…

-“Obviously, these things are important for them, how they run and obviously for Reece, how he throws,” said UR coach Russ Huesman.
+“Obviously, these things are important for them, how they run and obviously for Reece, how he throws,” UR coach Russ Huesman said.

 Udinki, from North Wales, Pa., set passing records at VMI, from which he graduated, before moving to Maryland for one year as a reserve and then starring at Richmond.
 For Udinski, this was the second pro day in two days.
 He participated Wednesday in the University of Virginia’s edition, throwing to Dontayvion Wicks and Keytaon Thompson.